As a freelancer, you don’t need to wait for month end to get a credit in your bank account. Ways for Indian freelancers

 TransferWise is one of my favorite payment methods.
 The reason being it has very low or no fees, excellent forex rate, and processing very fast.

-A client of mine used to pay me using TransferWise at around 2 PM Indian time and many times I saw the funds hitting my bank account at 5 PM the same day and if not latest by next morning.
+A client of mine used to pay me using TransferWise at around 2 PM Indian time.
+At times I saw the funds hitting my bank account at 5 PM the same day and if not latest by the next morning.

-The charges are so low, and forex conversion rate is so good that you can offer an excellent discount to your clients.
-A complete win-win situation for everyone.
+The charges are so low, and the forex conversion rate is so good that you can offer an excellent discount to your clients.
+A completely win-win situation for everyone.

 Back then, Xoom was similar to TransferWise but with an exception that US clients could fund the transaction with their PayPal account.

-It has now been part of the PayPal family now, and it promises much better rates.
+It has now been part of the PayPal family, and it promises much better rates.

 It’s a payment solution for digital products as well as client services.

 Upwork has a direct bank payment option to transfer the available account balance directly to the bank account.
-I prefer to use the bank as payment method instead of using PayPal or Skrill or Payoneer on Upwork.
+I prefer to use the bank as a payment method instead of using PayPal or Skrill or Payoneer on Upwork.
 It saves me double fees – once by Upwork and then by PayPal.